 When we talk about wedding planning, we tend to focus on preparations for the big day but neglect to plan the marriage.
 To help you plan your marriage better, it is important to include a pre-marriage checklist.

 Take for example your social media habits.
 How are they different from your partner’s?
 Is anyone of you addicted to social media?
 Will this interrupt or intervene in your marriage?
 These are just some of the things you need to discuss and ponder over.

-Next, ask these following questions that will help you assess your marital readiness.
+Next, ask the following questions that will help you assess your marital readiness.
 Be honest while answering them.

-- Do you feel comfortable to discuss about each other’s differences?
+- Do you feel comfortable to discuss each other’s differences?

 - Are you fully committed to each other to make your relationship work?